James Edward Alexander: Background

 Born in Stirling, he was the eldest son of Edward Alexander of Powis, Clackmannanshire, and his second wife Catherine Glas, daughter of John Glas, Provost of Stirling.

 The family purchased Powis House near Stirling in 1808 from James Mayne (his uncle by marriage) for £26,500.
 His father, a banker, had to sell Powis House in 1827 on collapse of the Stirling Banking Company.
 He received his training in Edinburgh, Glasgow, and the Royal Military College, Sandhurst.

-In 1837, he married Eveline Marie Mitchell, daughter of Col C. C. Mitchell of the Royal Artillery.
+In 1837, he married Eveline Marie Mitchell (16 April 1821 – 1906), daughter of Colonel Charles Collier Michell, RA, surveyor general of Cape of Good Hope, in Cape Town on 25 October 1837.

 In 1853, he obtained Westerton House in Bridge of Allan, built in 1803 by Dr John Henderson of the East India Company (a cousin and friend).
 Here he became an elder of Logie Kirk, walking there each Sunday.

 He died in Ryde on the Isle of Wight but is buried in Old Logie Churchyard just east of his home town of Stirling.
 The graveyard lies several hundred metres north of Logie Cemetery and the 19th century Logie Kirk.

 After his death, his trustees sold Westerton House to Edmund Pullar.

 Military career

 In 1820, he joined the British East India Company's army, transferring into the British Army in 1825.
 As aide-de-camp to the British envoy to Persia, he witnessed fighting during the war between Persia and Russia in 1826 and in 1829 was present in the Balkans during the Russo-Turkish War, 1828-1829.

 From 1832 to 1834, he witnessed the War of the Two Brothers in Portugal, and in 1835 he took part in the 6th Cape Frontier War in South Africa as aide-de-camp and private secretary to Sir Benjamin d'Urban.
-He was the son-in-law of Charles Collier Michell, having married, in Cape Town on 25 October 1837, Eveline Marie Mitchell (born 16 April 1821).

 In 1838, he was made a Knight Bachelor for his services.
 From 1841, he served in Canada, among others in the staff of Sir William Rowan.
-During the Crimean War, he commanded the 14th Regiment of Foot as lieutenant-colonel in the Siege of Sevastopol in 1855 and held an important command during the New Zealand Wars in New Zealand in 1862.
+During the Crimean War, he commanded the 14th (Buckinghamshire) Regiment of Foot as lieutenant-colonel in the Siege of Sevastopol in 1855 and held an important command during the New Zealand Wars, from 1860 to 1862.
+Alexander published two books based on his experiences in New Zealand.
 He retired from active service in 1877 and on 1 July 1881 was given the honorary rank of general.